grantmacken/glider/README.md

 We do this because the restXQ library will often import other libraries, so we need to compile these libraries first.

-RestXQ library modules on a basic level associates HTTP request with XQuery functions.
+RestXQ library modules on a basic level associates HTTP requests with XQuery functions.
 In our pod these HTTP requests are filtered via nginx acting as a reverse proxy.
 Before the URI is poxy passed to the xqerl container we rewrite the location path so it includes the **domain name** in the request